Takeaways from the vice presidential debate between Vance and Walz - KVIA

 The unusually normal debate ended with another refreshingly normal moment – the kind that hasn’t been seen over the past decade of presidential debates.
 The candidates shook hands and chatted away from the microphones, and lingered as their wives joined them.

-Here are six takeaways from the first and only scheduled vice presidential debate of the 2024 election:
+Here are seven takeaways from the first and only scheduled vice presidential debate of the 2024 election:

 Vance dodges on January 6